What Does The Range In Math Mean

 History

 Over the years, the range has been complemented by measures like variance, standard deviation, and interquartile range, which provide more detailed information about data distribution.
-However, the range's simplicity ensures its continued relevance, particularly in situations where a quick estimate of variability is needed.
+Still, the range's simplicity ensures its continued relevance, particularly in situations where a quick estimate of variability is needed.

 Essential Concepts